ok-nick/opensource.contentauth.org/docs/community.md

 ## Discussions on Discord

-The CAI maintains a [Discord server](https://discord.gg/CAI) for open technical discussions within the developer community, with several text channels focused on different projects and topics.
+The CAI maintains a [Discord server](https://discord.gg/CAI) for open technical discussions within the developer community, with channels focused on different projects and topics.

 ## Other resources

-- **Newsletter**: [Subscribe to the CAI mailing list](https://contentauthenticity.org/newsletter) to get the latest news and updates about CAI tools via email.
+- **Read the [CAI blog](https://contentauthenticity.org/blog)** to get the latest news and updates about CAI.
-- **FAQs**: In case you missed it, the [Frequently asked questions](./faqs) address a number of high-level questions.
+- **Follow [CAI on Twitter](https://twitter.com/ContentAuth)** for the latest general announcements and information.
-- **Twitter feed**: Follow [CAI on Twitter](https://twitter.com/ContentAuth) for the latest general announcements and information.
+- **[The FAQ](./faqs)** address a number of high-level questions.

 ## Developer questionnaire